Bogaerts HR caps comeback as Red Sox rally past Rangers 7-6

+BOSTON (AP) — After trailing early by five runs, the Boston Red Sox slugged their way to a comeback victory.

-BOSTON (AP) — Xander Bogaerts hit a solo homer in the seventh inning, Boston’s fifth long ball of the game, and the Red Sox rallied from a five-run deficit to beat the Texas Rangers 7-6 on Thursday night.
+Xander Bogaerts hit a solo homer in the seventh inning, Boston’s fifth long ball of the game, and the Red Sox rallied to beat the Texas Rangers 7-6 on Thursday night.

+“We found a way to win today instead of finding a way to lose,” manager Alex Cora said.

 Five players homered for Boston, which outlasted Texas to earn a split of the four-game series.
-The finale lasted 4 hours, 6 minutes.
+The finale took 4 hours, 6 minutes.

 All seven runs for Boston came on homers.
 Jackie Bradley Jr. hit a three-run shot in the second and the Red Sox also got solo homers from J.D.
 Martinez, Michael Chavis and Rafael Devers.